 I grew up in Charleston, SC during my younger childhood years, and my Mom and I have always cherished our old low country cookbooks full of Charleston “receipts” (an old word for recipe) and this Southern Cream Cheese Pound Cake recipe is adapted, with a few changes, from a recipe in Charleston Party Receipts.

-It’s a delicious twist on a classic pound cake that’s been enjoyed for generations, and you will find out why when you taste the first bite!
+It’s a delicious twist on a Southern pound cake that’s been enjoyed for generations, and you will find out why when you taste the first bite!
 It’s moist, delicious and the perfect addition to morning coffee.

-So what makes this cream cheese pound cake a winner?
+So what makes this recipe for cream cheese pound cake a winner?
 The cream cheese gives this pound cake the edge over the traditional.
 The sugar blends with it to create the most delicious crunchy, sweet topping when you flip your bundt cake over.
 It’s the best part!

 Bundt Pans – This is one of my favorite bundt pan styles!